 - Other objects, including custom made eyes from plastic, wood or metal parts

 Retail Toy & Gift Packaging

 The most popular plush toy packaging is a simple “hang tag” – a branded card with a character back story or product information that hangs from the plush toy’s ear or hand by a cord, chain or plastic tie.
-Many stuffed toys have no other packaging, other than simple clear plastic polybags for shipping protection.
+Many stuffed toys have no other packaging, other than clear plastic polybags for protection during shipping.

 However, several other packaging styles exist that are well suited to the stuffed animal format.
 These include originally designed gift boxes and window boxes that provide a larger canvas for branding, graphics and copy, while protecting the toy and displaying it attractively.

 All originally designed plush will be equipped with fabric tags sewn into a seam, often along backside, bottom or leg of a plush character.
 These in-seam or tush tags offer branding opportunities while providing required regulatory information.